Abrilianto/ScrumJS/README.md

 # ScrumJS

-This will later filled with detail about bla bla bla
+This will later filled with detail about bla bla bla bla